 My Senior Camino is a great read especially if you think you are too old to walk the Camino, have a look.

-Elissa write on her blog at Sometimes She Travels.
+Elissa writes on her blog at Sometimes She Travels.
 There are two good sections on the Northern Route and the French Way, along with other personal and insightful posts.

 Roam Far and Wide 47 posts that cover the Camino Frances in good detail with a huge amount of photos.

 One Footstep at a Time, again on the Camino Frances and in-depth long daily posts.

-Bike the Camino Santiago is for all us cyclists.
-I will be keep this one close at hand, since the birth of my youngest I don’t see me getting away for more the 2 weeks at a time for the next number of years – not that I would want to.
+Bike the Camino Santiago is for all cyclists.
+I will be keeping this one close at hand, since the birth of my youngest, I don’t see me getting away for more the 2 weeks at a time for the next number of years – not that I would want to.

 PSG The Way – I have written about Bill before after reviewing his book about the Camino, which I enjoyed.
 To get the best from this blog select the months at the side and go right back to the start.